oneclickvirt/oneclickvirt.github.io/docs/en/guide/pve/pve_kvm.md

 ### Automatic Selection of IPv6 Addresses without Manual Specification

+- Pure IPV6 refers to a bound public IPV6 address, where the actual VM still has the host's IPV4 network but no external IPV4 port
 - Automatically detect available IPv6 ranges and bind the corresponding V6 address, based on the virtual machine's number, to the virtual machine.
 - System-related information will be stored in the NOTES section of the respective virtual machine, accessible for viewing on the web interface.